Universal on-chip polarization handling with deep photonic networks: Methodology

 In the optimization loop, a loss function is defined as the difference between the target objective and the simulated transmission response at both polarizations, as shown in Eq.
 (2), where $J$ is the loss function, $\lambda$ is wavelength, $\varphi$ is polarization, $T$ is power transmission, $\gamma$ is regularization factor as a function of widths of taper segments, and $Q$ is the number of wavelengths included in the target response.

-The gradient of this L2-loss is calculated using backpropagation through the network layers and then used to iteratively update the trainable waveguide widths to minimize the difference between the target optical functionality and the simulated device response.
-This systematic solution for the optimal device geometry is completed once the device achieves a near-perfect match to the target response at both polarizations, depending on the specified convergence criteria.
-During this solution, several regularizations of the resulting waveguide widths can be used in order to limit potential losses in the custom tapers.
+The gradient of this L2-loss is calculated via backpropagation, and used to iteratively update the trainable waveguide widths to minimize deviation from the target optical functionality.
+Optimal device geometry is achieved when the simulated response closely matches the target for both polarizations, per convergence criteria.
+During this optimization, several regularizations on waveguide widths are used to limit potential losses in custom tapers.
 To minimize potential scattering losses due to abrupt width transitions, the widths are constrained between 350 nm and 700 nm, around a standard width of 450 nm.
 Furthermore, several regularizations applied during the design process collectively reduce abrupt changes in waveguide and guide them toward the 450 nm default, ensuring a reliable and low-loss final device design.
-For the specific devices in this paper, these regularizations resulted in waveguide widths between 400 nm and 580 nm in the custom tapers.
-Following the optimization loop, the physical device layout is generated from the geometrical description, from which further verification through separate electromagnetic simulations or analyses of fabrication variations can be performed.
+These regularizations yielded custom taper widths between 400 nm and 580 nm for our devices.
+Post-optimization, the physical layout is generated from its geometrical description for further simulation/verification and fabrication variation analysis.

 This approach enables efficient and precise optimization of deep photonic networks for universal polarization handling, leveraging automatic differentiation and computational accelerators to rapidly explore and fine-tune device geometries.
 In the following section, we showcase the versatility of this method by demonstrating the design and performance of three distinct devices tailored for specific optical functionalities, including arbitrary polarization manipulation.